rhjones/quilt-pattern-generator/README.md

 May also add additional kinds of quilt blocks/shapes.

 TODO
-- way to count (and display) # of HST and square blocks needed
-- way to save (and share?) patterns
+- save (and share?) patterns
+- generate random set of blocks, then repeat pattern as larger block
+- calcuate necessary yardage
+- include cutting and piecing instructions
+- style

 COMPLETE
 - way to change quilt size
+- count (and display) # of HST and square blocks needed